JEAN'S BIBLE STUDY COM

 1Cor 2,7-13

-(109c) Thy kingdom come >> Faith >> Revelations of the Holy Spirit >> Things revealed by the Spirit – Paul said that God’s wisdom is a mystery, hidden and predestined for us to our glory.
+(109c) Thy kingdom come >> Faith >> Revelations of the Holy Spirit >> Things revealed by the Spirit – Paul said that God’s wisdom is a mystery, hidden and predestined to our glory.
 These two words: “mystery” and hidden, appear in Jesus’ explanation for speaking in parables.
 When He finished speaking to the people, they were just as clueless as they were before His speeches.
 He spoke in parables because He knew they would not believe His words if He spoke plainly to them, and so there was no point in talking to them at all, except that the Old Testament prophesied He would.
-So by this He was obligated to speak to the people, according to the will of His Father, but He was not obligated to speak plainly to them.
+So He was obligated to speak to the people, according to the will of His Father, but He was not obligated to speak plainly to them.
 In fact, the psalmist prophesied He would speak in parables, “I will open my mouth in a parable; I will tell riddles of old” (Psalm 78-2).
 Moreover, in His Sermon on the Mount He said, “Do not give what is holy to dogs, and do not throw your pearls before swine, or they will trample them under their feet, and turn and tear you to pieces” (Mat 7-6).
 This is what happens when we preach the gospel to unbelievers who reject our message; for this cause Paul was mercilessly beaten many times.
 The mystery of the wisdom of God that is hidden from the world is this: God has prepared a place for us called paradise where we will live with Him forever, a place so perfect and beautiful that no one can conceptualize it.
-Encased in sinful flesh, we can hardly appreciate it, but with a soul that has been regenerated by the Holy Spirit and given a body that is superimposed over the soul to become one, we will enjoy God and His world that He has made for us forever.
+Encased in sinful flesh, we can hardly appreciate it, but with a soul that has been regenerated by the Holy Spirit and given a body that cannot sin, we will forever enjoy God and His world that He has made for us.

 1Cor 2-9,10